zbalkan/zbalkan.github.io/_posts/2026-03-17-pulling-the-lever.md

 ## Another risk in the shadows

 AI development tools lower the barrier for creating systems outside formal governance structures.
-Organizations have always struggled with [shadow IT](https://en.wikipedia.org/wiki/Shadow_IT) because teams will build solutions when official processes move too slowly.
+Organisations have always struggled with [shadow IT](https://en.wikipedia.org/wiki/Shadow_IT) because teams will build solutions when official processes move too slowly.
 AI makes that easier.

 Applications and integrations can now be assembled quickly with minimal effort.
 Some will solve legitimate problems.
 Others will accumulate risk.
 From a governance perspective, these systems often fall outside asset inventories, bypass established controls, and escape audit scope.
 From an operational perspective, they often lack ownership, documentation, and architectural consistency, introducing technical debt and integration complexity.
 From a security perspective, they expand the attack surface, introduce inconsistent controls, and create compliance challenges.